 What to Look For:

-• Uneven, soft, or spongy spots in hardwood or laminate floors.
+- Uneven, soft or spongy areas in hardwood or laminate floors.

-• Tile flooring with loose or cracked grout.
+- Tile floors with loose or cracked grout.

-• Carpets that feel damp or smell musty without an obvious spill.
+- Carpets that are damp or smell musty and they aren’t leaking.

 What It Means:

-Water may be leaking from below due to a slab leak, plumbing failure, or moisture buildup in the subfloor.
+Water may be coming from below because of a slab leak, some plumbing failure, or some moisture on the subfloor.

 What to Do: